upb-lea/ElectricGrid.jl/docs/JOSS/paper.md

 # Acknowledgements

-The authors would also like to acknowledge the funding and support of this work by the BMBF research grant.
+The authors would also like to acknowledge the funding and support of this work by the Federal Ministry of Education and Research of Germany (grant number 011S21064).

 # References